snabble/snabble-phoneauth-ios-sdk/README.md

-# snabble-phoneauth-ios-sdk
+# SnabblePhoneAuth

-A description of this package.
+A package providing a phone authentication and login service.